TomerRon/cordless/README.md

 ⏲️ Estimated time: **5 minutes**

 1. Follow [docs/setup.md](docs/setup.md) to create a new bot in the Discord developer portal.
-2. Write your first bot code:
+2. Write your first bot function and initialize your bot:

 ```ts
 // TypeScript